feiskyer/feiskyer.github.io/source/kubernetes/deploy/frakti/centos.md

+---
+title: "Cluster deploying of frakti on CentOS"
+layout: "post"
+---

-# Cluster deploying of frakti On Ubuntu
+# Cluster deploying of frakti On CentOS

 This document shows how to easily install a kubernetes cluster with frakti runtime.